zackkrida/fauxpenverse/rfcs/20220307-monitoring_across_the_stack.md

 [DataDog](https://www.datadoghq.com/) is a SaaS offerring that runs an open source stack mixed with some proprietary magic.
 Prometheus and Grafana together very much resemble DataDog, even down to the UI.

 DataDog is fantastic.
 But it also comes at a higher cost than self-hosted Prometheus and Grafana.
 It is also ultimately a closed system.
-They provide ways for getting your data out and the client libraries for sending events used are the same (or very similar) to the ones for Graphite and Prometheus but it would still put work on alternative Openverse instances to make significant changes to the monitoring backend.
+They provide ways for getting your data out and the client libraries for sending events used are the same (or very similar) to the ones for Graphite and Prometheus but it would still put work on alternative fauxpenverse instances to make significant changes to the monitoring backend.

 DataDog does have very good documentation and holds your hand a _lot_ when it comes to setting up monitors and dashboards.
 If I had to choose a hosted proprietary solution I'd go with DataDog over AWS.
 However, I would not choose it over hosted Prometheus and Grafana if given the choice.